 Adjacent to both Downtown and BelRed is the Wilburton neighborhood.
-Some of the largest and most popular parks are located in the southern portion of Wilburton, including Bellevue Botanical Garden, Kelsey Creek Park, and Wilburton Hill Community Park.
+Some of the largest and most popular parks are located in the southern portion of Wilburton, including Bellevue Botanical Garden, Kelsey Creek Park and Wilburton Hill Park.
 However, the northern portion of the neighborhood contains minimal parkland and there are changes on the horizon.
-In 2023, Sound Transit's East Link light rail line will open to riders and the Wilburton Station will be located along NE 8th Street at the intersection of the Eastrail Corridor.
-The Eastrail will also open to bicyclists and pedestrians in the coming years through Wilburton.
+In 2024, Sound Transit's East Link light rail line will open to riders, and the Wilburton Station will be located along NE 8th Street at the intersection of the Eastrail Corridor.
+The Eastrail through Wilburton will also open in the coming years to bicyclists and pedestrians.

 Along with this new trail and transportation infrastructure, a transition to higher density development is anticipated from the current lower scale commercial and retail.
 The city is considering planning and land use code updates in the Wilburton area to improve amenities, incentivize transit- and trail-oriented development, and establish a unique identity for the area.
 This process was initiated with the 2018 Wilburton Commercial Area visioning (also including a portion of western BelRed).
-Led by a resident advisory committee, a vision to create a vibrant mixed-use transit and trail-oriented community along with recommendations were submitted to Council.
-Planning and land use work will follow in the coming years.
+Led by a resident advisory committee, a vision to create a vibrant mixed-use transit and trail-oriented community was submitted to Council.
+Current planning and land use work set to conclude in 2024.

-Moving forward, the Eastrail Corridor will be a focal point of the Wilburton commercial area.
-A Framework Plan is currently in development, led by King County, to be complete in 2022.
-It will outline a vision for the corridor itself and how it might integrate with surrounding re-development.
-While King County and Sound Transit are the landowners of the Eastrail corridor, the City should maintain partnerships and consider ways to implement the Framework Plan vision.
+Moving forward, the Eastrail Corridor will be a focal point of Wilburton.
+The Eastrail Wilburton Framework Plan is currently in development, led by King County, to be complete in 2023.
+It will outline a vision for the corridor itself and how it might integrate with surrounding redevelopment.
+While King County and Sound Transit are the landowners of the Eastrail Corridor in Bellevue, the city should maintain partnerships and consider ways to implement the Framework Plan vision.
 This could include investment in the corridor, including park amenities, and local connections to the trail.
 The Grand Connection will also intersect with the Eastrail Corridor where provision of additional publicly accessible land near this intersection should be considered.
-Generally, additional park land and conservation or enhancement of open space and natural systems, including Lake Bellevue, should be assessed as part of the Wilburton commercial area planning process.
+Generally, additional park land and conservation or enhancement of open space and natural systems, including Lake Bellevue, should be assessed as part of the Wilburton planning process.